2107 - Family Medical Leave Act / California Family Rights Act

 If the employee is eligible for FMLA/CFRA leave, provide the employee with the California Department of Fair Employment and Housing (DFEH) “Certification of Health Care Provider for CFRA/FMLA” (DFEH-E11P-ENG).
 This form is used for both the employee and family member’s serious health condition.
 It is the employee’s responsibility to provide the department with the appropriate medical certification within 15 calendar days.
 The “Certification of Health Care Provider for CFRA/FMLA” (DFEH-E11P-ENG) is maintained as a confidential document.

 Departments may customize their own form so long as it includes the information specified in the CFRA regulations.
 (Cal Code Regs., tit.
 2, § 11097.)

 Employees seeking to use FMLA/CFRA leave are required to provide 30-day advance notice of the need to take FMLA/CFRA leave when the need is foreseeable and such notice is practicable.
 When intermittent leave is needed to care for an immediate family member or the employee's own illness, and is for planned medical treatment, the employee must try to schedule treatment so as not to unduly disrupt the employer's operation.

 Employers may also require employees to provide:

-- Second or third medical opinions (at the employer's expense) for the employee only and periodic re-certification; and
+- Second or third medical opinions (at the employer's expense) for the employee only.

 If the employer has a good faith, objective reason to doubt the validity of a medical certification for his or her own medical condition, the employer may require a second medical opinion.
 The request will be at the employer’s own expense.
 (Cal.
 Code Regs., tit.
 2, § 11091, subd. (b)(2)(A).)